True exclusive lead access for agencies, brokers, call centers, and active buyer teams

 Does exclusive access appear on every lead?

-No. Exclusive access may appear only on certain leads depending on current lead conditions and marketplace rules.
+No. Exclusive access may appear only on certain leads depending on current lead status and marketplace rules.

 How is this different from shared buying?

-Shared auto leads can be sold up to 3 times and shared home leads up to 2 times, while exclusive access gives the first protected 3-hour window and then allows only one later sale.
+Shared auto leads can be sold up to 3 times and shared home leads up to 2 times, while exclusive buying gives one buyer direct ownership of the lead and removes it from shared availability.

 Review Exclusive Insurance Leads

-Open the marketplace to review protected lead opportunities, check current exclusive availability, and compare buyer-safe lead flow before moving into checkout.
+Open the marketplace to review true exclusive lead opportunities, check current availability, and compare buyer-safe lead flow before moving into checkout.